ansible/awx/docs/docsite/rst/administration/logging.rst

 Common schema for all loggers:

 - ``cluster_host_id``: Unique identifier of the host within the AWX cluster
-- ``level``: Standard python log level, roughly reflecting the significance of the event All of the data loggers as a part of this feature use INFO level, but the other controller logs will use different levels as appropriate
+- ``level``: Standard python log level, roughly reflecting the significance of the event All of the data loggers as a part of this feature use INFO level, but the other AWX logs will use different levels as appropriate
 - ``logger_name``: Name of the logger we use in the settings, for example, "activity_stream"
 - ``@timestamp``: Time of log
 - ``path``: File path in code where the log was generated